palantir/policy-bot/README.md

   # will be ignored when evaluating approval rules.
 Default is false.
   ignore_edited_comments: false

+  # If true, if the PR body contains an approval and has been edited in any way
+  # the string will be ignored when evaluating approval rules.
+Default is false.
+  ignore_edited_body: false

   # If true, "update merges" do not invalidate approval (if invalidate_on_push
   # is enabled) and their authors/committers do not count as contributors.
 An
   # "update merge" is a merge commit that was created in the UI or via the API